lkcampbell/brackets-ruler/README.md

 use the shortcut key which is **Ctrl-Alt-G** on Windows and **Command-Alt-G** on Mac.

+Clicking on the ruler will toggle the column guide on and off.

-Click on any of the tick marks on the ruler to toggle on the Column Guide and set it to that column.
-Toggle the Column Guide on and off by clicking on the same tick mark multiple times.
+Click and drag on the ruler to the set the column guide.

 ### Known Issues